 Pulte announced the moves on X, marking a direct contrast to how the government-sponsored enterprises' regulator operated previously, when it

 Lenders welcomed the rollback, seeing the renter requirements, which were set to go into effect May 31 after an extension, as political overreach.
-However, consumer advocates warn that it could exacerbate affordability challenges.
+However, there is some disagreement on whether it will put further strain housing affordability for renters or provide some relief.

 Tenant protections rollback